If you have problem with sleep like me, then you will find this diy sleep balm helpful!

 Although I still struggle with sleep once in a while, I no longer have chronic insomnia… thanks to natural sleeping aids.

 One of the ways that I usually summon sleep is with a warm cup of chamomile tea.
-But did you know that chamomile can be infused and added it to herbal sleep balm?
+But did you know that chamomile can be infused and added to a herbal sleep balm?

 Infused with lavender essential oil, which is well-known for its calming effect, and orange essential oil, a powerful antioxidant that also has a calming impact and promotes peace and tranquillity, you can create a highly therapeutic herbal sleep balm that can induce a restful night’s sleep.